proinsias/proinsias.github.io/_posts/linkposts/2016-07-26-The-relativity-of-raw-data-Simply-Statistics.md

 title: "The relativity of raw data"
 date: 2016-07-26 10:25
 modified: 2016-07-26 10:25
+tags:
+  - datascience
+  - provenance
+  - reproducibility
 ---

 Data scientists often say that they want access to the 'raw data' – but what does that term mean?

 > An important characteristics of raw data [is that it]
 > is relative to your reference frame.

 > The raw data is raw to you if you have done no processing,